course-dprep/animation-imdb-ratings-analysis/README.md

-# About Time: Predicting IMDb Movie Ratings with Release Year and the effect of Animation
+# About Time: Predicting IMDb Movie Ratings with Release Year and the Effect of Animation

 ## Motivation
 Movies -a form of entertainment that has been around for centuries.
 Yet, the